Waveform stability of black hole ringdown with stochastic horizon structure: Introduction

-In this work, we systematically investigate the robustness of black hole ringdown to stochastic horizon-scale structure using an effective field description.
+In this work, as a proof-of-principle study, we systematically investigate the robustness of BH ringdown to a static stochastic correction of the Schwarzschild barrier using an effective field description.
 By coupling the linearized Einstein equations to a stochastic source \cite{Verdaguer:2000md,Hu:2008rga,Rodriguez:2025xly}, we model the geometric corrections as random potential perturbations defined by the fluctuation intensity $\epsilon$ and the correlation length $L_c$.
 Our analysis identifies the phase averaging mechanism as the physical origin of waveform robustness, effectively bridging the gap between mathematical spectral instability and observational stability.
 We demonstrate that the ultraviolet geometric details below the resolution limit of the probing wavelength ($L_c \ll M$) are smoothed out by the wave propagation integral.
 Consequently, we propose a geometric selection rule for observability: a detectable signal imposes a strict dual constraint requiring both macroscopic spatial coherence ($L_c \sim M$) and classical-level intensity.
-This criterion suggests that incoherent, high-entropy quantum foam remains observationally indistinguishable from the classical background, and any significant ringdown deviation would serve as definitive evidence for macroscopically coherent horizon structures.
+This criterion suggests that incoherent, high-entropy quantum foam remains observationally indistinguishable from the classical background, and any significant ringdown deviation would serve as evidence macroscopically coherent horizon structures.